thekobewan/configure-ad/README.md

 <br>

-<h3>🟢 Step 6: Setup and Establish Remote Desktop for Non-Administrative Users on Client-1</h3>
+<h3>Step 6: Setup and Establish Remote Desktop for Non-Administrative Users on Client-1</h3>

 <p>We're going to set it up so all domain users can remote login into Client-1.
 Right now, only admins can do this.</p>

-<h4>🔵 Process for Setting Up Remote Desktop for Non-Admins:</h4>
+<h4>Process for Setting Up Remote Desktop for Non-Admins:</h4>

 1. Inside Client-1 VM, right-click Windows start icon at bottom of screen > 'system' properties
 2. Select 'Remote desktop' > 'Select Users that can remotely access PC' > 'Add' > 'Domain Users' > 'OK'